alex8ndr/Vibe/README.md

 ## Description

-Vibe is a content-based music recommendation system with a database of fifty thousand unique artists and a million songs released between 2000 and 2023.
-The system can handle both artists and specific songs as input; recommendations are generated using SciPy's cdist method by selecting the songs in the dataset with the lowest Euclidean distance from the given input.
+Vibe is a content-based music recommendation system with a dataset of over fifty thousand unique artists and a million songs released between 2000 and 2023.
+The system can handle both artists and specific songs as input; recommendations are generated using SciPy's cdist method by selecting the songs in the dataset with the smallest Euclidean distance from the given input.

 ## Using the app